selimslab/selimslab.github.io/_posts/2022-4-12-communication.md

 Think before you speak

-Clarify the message

 Style matters

+Emotions drive the conversation

 Have a positive, constructive attitude.

-Emotions drive a conversation

-Breath well

 Say something good or say nothing.

-Voice and tone
+Breath, voice, tone

-People can't read your mind, something being obvious to you doesn't mean it's obvious to them

 Repeat the bottom line

 Keep it short and sweet

+People can't read your mind, something being obvious to you doesn't mean it's obvious to them

+The best story wins, not the best idea

 Don't try to prove anything, people believe what they want to believe

-The best story wins, not the best idea

-Ask questions, make a dialog not a monolog
+monolog vs dialog

-it's a easier to keep your thoughts in order when you share them frequently.
+It's a easier to keep your thoughts in order when you share them frequently.

 ---